Home

 The Old Bedford Village brings the past into the present in an interactive way that is not only entertaining it's as educational as going to school.

-A one room schoolhouse classroom at Old Bedford Village While looking at the school desks, I couldn't help but wonder if a teacher from our era would walk into that classroom and try to describe home computers, a digital camera, printers, TV and satellite.
+photo of a one room schoolhouse classroom at Old Bedford Village While looking at the school desks, I couldn't help but wonder if a teacher from our era would walk into that classroom and try to describe home computers, a digital camera, printers, TV and satellite.
 The list is endless of what we could only be described as the future.

 The Old Bedford Village offers a rich variety of Pennsylvania History with educational and entertainment activities.
 Visitors of all ages enjoy the military and civilian reenactments, colonial crafts, exhibits and instructions.